vrtdev/node-ppimport/README.md

 See http://nodejs.org/api/stream.html for more information on streams

-To use your custom hook, add your hook to the configuration options of the importer as so:
+To use your custom hook, add it to the configuration options of the importer as so:

 ```javascript
 var myHook = require('myExtHook');